remiclarisse/chor-rivest-cryptosystem/sage/chor-rivest-vaudenay/README.md

 ## How does it work?

-Launch `sage` in your favorite shell and attach or load the files `chor-rivest-prime-number.sage` and `vaudenay-attack.sage`, like so:
+Launch SageMath in your favorite shell and attach or load the files `chor-rivest-prime-number.sage` and `vaudenay-attack.sage`, like so:

     sage: load("chor-rivest-prime-number.sage")
     sage: load("vaudenay-attack.sage")